FranciscoGutierrez/LADA/README.md

 # Uncertainty Dashboard

-Our visualization proposes a generic representation of prediction systems using WebComponents to guide decision makers to understand the implicit uncertainty that is present among machine-learning prediction systems.
+Our visualization proposes a reusable representation of prediction systems to guide decision makers to understand the implicit *uncertainty* that is present on *machine-learning* prediction systems.

-In particular, for our case of study (Academic risk based on historical data).
-There are three main sources of uncertainty, the prediction model, the data consistency and the case completeness of the historic dataset.
-Uncertainty Dashboard is a proposed visualization technique,  where the risk to fail in an academic semester is predicted by the machine learning algorithm and is  presented to the users (Professors and academics).
+In particular, for our case of study (*Academic Risk based on Historical Data)*.
+There are three main sources of *uncertainty*, the
+**prediction model**, the **data consistency** and the **case completeness** of the historic dataset. **Uncertainty Dashboard** is a proposed visualization technique where the risk to fail in an academic semester is predicted by the machine learning algorithm and is  presented to the users (Professors and academics).